skypjack/entt/docs/md/core.md

   the language doesn't make it possible to do much better.

 This is a rundown of the (actually few) utilities made available by `EnTT`.
-The list will probably grow over time but the size of each will remain rather small, as has been the case so far.
+The list will probably grow over time, but the size of each will remain rather small, as has been the case so far.